google/closure-templates/documentation/dev/soysauce-migration.md

 In SoySauce you always get `null`.
-We chose this option because it is more internally consistent (`Closure Templates`->`Closure Templates` and java->`Closure Templates` calls are treated equivalently) and it is more consistent with the behavior of the Javascript backend.
+We chose this option because it is more internally consistent (`Closure Templates`->`Closure Templates` and java->`Closure Templates` calls are treated equivalently) and it is more consistent with the behavior of the JavaScript backend.

-{{#internal}}

-### mutable protos

-SoySauce doesn't support the proto mutable Java api.
-This is a google internal only feature that creates an alternate set of generated code for protocol buffers.
-SoySauce depends on immutable proto2/proto3 api and will throw class cast exceptions if mutable protos are passed to templates.

-{{/internal}}